Tin selenide

 Tin selenide, also known as stannous selenide, is an inorganic compound with the formula SnSe.
-Tin(II) selenide is a typical layered metal chalcogenide as it includes a group 16 anion (Se2−) and an electropositive element (Sn2+), and is arranged in a layered structure.
 Tin(II) selenide is a narrow band-gap (IV-VI) semiconductor structurally analogous to black phosphorus.
-It has received considerable interest for applications including low-cost photovoltaics, and memory-switching devices.
+It has received considerable interest for possible applications including low-cost photovoltaics, and memory-switching devices.
 Because of its low thermal conductivity as well as reasonable electrical conductivity, tin selenide is one of the most efficient thermoelectric materials.

 Structure

-Tin(II) selenide (SnSe) crystallizes in the orthorhombic structure that derives from a distorted rock-salt structure.
+α-SnSe is classified as a layered metal chalcogenide.
+It includes a group 16 anion (Se2−) and an electropositive element (Sn2+), and is arranged in a layered structure.
+Tin(II) selenide (SnSe) crystallizes in the orthorhombic structure that is related to the rock-salt structure.
 It is isomorphous to germanium selenide (GeSe).
 The unit cell encompasses two inverted layers.
 Each tin atom is covalently bonded to three neighboring selenium atoms, and each selenium atom is covalently bonded to three neighboring tin atoms.
 The layers are held together primarily by van der Waals forces.
 At temperatures above 800 K its structure changes to rock-salt structure.